What travel insurance do I need when visiting Belgium?

 Your Schengen insurance Visa to Belgium from 0,99€ / day !
 AXA N°1 brand.
 Online Certificate -Assistance 24/24 & 7/7 - Tailor made products.

-Belgium travel insurance: discover a country of many riches
+Belgium travel insurance: discover a country full of riches

 Are you planning on spending some time in Belgium during your stay in Europe?
-Beyond the beautiful city of Brussels, there’s much more to the rich culture and excellent cuisine of Belgium.
-Ghent, Charleroi, Liège, and, of course, the stunning picture-postcard scenery of Bruges.
+Beyond the beautiful city of Brussels, there’s much more to the rich culture of Belgium, including the cities of Ghent, Charleroi, Liège, and, of course, the stunning picture-postcard scenery of Bruges.
 With all that and much more to see, you are certain to return from your trip full of amazing memories, and, no doubt, a desire to come back to make more.
-We will provide you with all of the information you might need: the necessary procedures prior to setting off, the weather, the places you absolutely must visit in Belgium.
+We will provide you with all of the information you might need: the necessary procedures before setting off, including getting travel insurance, the weather, and the places you absolutely must visit in Belgium.

-A Schengen visa allows you to move freely around much of Europe, including Belgium
+Obtaining a Schengen Visa that allows you to move freely around much of Europe, including Belgium

-Citizens of countries signatory to the Schengen Agreement can move freely between Belgium, France, Germany, Austria and many other countries.
-All that will be requested is a valid ID card, or a passport no more than 5 years past its expiry date.
+Citizens of countries covered in the Schengen Agreement can move freely between Belgium, France, Germany, Austria, and many other countries.
+All that will be requested is a valid ID card or a passport no more than five years past its expiry date.
 Some countries also have visa-free travel arrangements with the Schengen Area, allowing those from those states, including the U.S. and Mexico, to travel for up to 90 days without needing a visa.
 If you require a visa to travel to Europe, a short-stay Schengen Visa will also allow you to travel to any country within the area for up to 90 days.

-To find out which documents are required to enter Belgium, you can find information here: http://diplomatie.belgium.be/en/ (in English), http://diplomatie.belgium.be/fr/ (in French) and http://diplomatie.belgium.be/nl/ (in Dutch).
+To find out which documents are required to enter Belgium, you can find information here: diplomatie.belgium.be/en/ (in English), diplomatie.belgium.be/fr/ (in French) and diplomatie.belgium.be/nl/ (in Dutch).

-In order to be able to move between the countries of the Schengen Area in complete freedom – during a holiday, for example – certain countries require a Schengen visa, which exempts them from the need for a separate short-term visa.
+In order to be able to move between the countries of the Schengen Area in complete freedom, certain countries require a Schengen Visa, which exempts travelers from the need for a separate short-term visa.
 In order to obtain this visa, you have to request it from the country through which you will be entering the Schengen Area.
-This request must be accompanied by evidence of Schengen visa insurance.
+This request must be accompanied by evidence of Schengen Visa insurance.

 In addition to being required to obtain your visa, this travel insurance for Belgium will allow you to travel carefree.
 Indeed, you will also be covered for costs of repatriation and emergency medical fees, among other expenses.
-You can also extend your coverage: repatriation of those travelling with you, care for children, etc. It’s an excellent way of travelling with complete peace of mind.
+You can also extend your coverage: repatriation of those traveling with you, care for children, etc. It’s an excellent way of traveling with complete peace of mind.

 How to get to Belgium

-By car: many trunk roads provide easy access to Belgium (E19, E25, E42 from London…).
-Brussels, for example, is located 310km from Paris, 586km from Hamburg and 434km from Strasbourg.
+By car: many trunk roads provide easy access to Belgium (E19, E25, E42 from London, for example).
+Brussels is located 310km from Paris, 586km from Hamburg and 434km from Strasbourg.
 It’s useful to know that the Belgian motorways are free to use and the speed limit is 120km/h.

-By plane: you will find plenty of flights leaving from and arriving at Brussels (Zaventem) Airport, situated 12km north of the capital city.
+By plane: you will find plenty of flights arriving and departing from Brussels (Zaventem) Airport, situated 12km north of the capital city.
 Belgium also has airports in Charleroi and Liège, both in the French-speaking region of Wallonia.

 By train: the Thalys-operated high-speed network is an ideal method of transport from France, as well as other European cities.
 Brussels is only 1 hr 30 from Paris, 1 hr 50 from Cologne in Germany and Amsterdam in the Netherlands.